rackerlabs/support-how-to/content/cloud-images/preparing-an-image-for-import-into-the-rackspace-opencloud.md

 ### General Requirements

--   **The image must be a single file in the VHD file format**.
+-   The image must be a single file in the VHD file format.

     **Note**: A Cloud Files object, whether a Dynamic Large Object or a Static Large Object, is considered to be a single file for this purpose.

 -   Images must not expand to a system disk larger than 40 GB.

 -   If you have exported an image from the Rackspace OpenCloud it will already be in the VHD format required for import.

     **Note**: Images with system disks larger than 40 GB can be exported, but cannot be imported into the Rackspace open cloud.

 ### Microsoft Windows

-Microsoft product use rights do not allow the use of License Mobility for Windows licenses. *Given the limitations related to this software platform, image import is not available for Windows images.*
+Microsoft product use rights do not allow the use of License Mobility for Windows licenses.

+**Note:** Given the limitations related to this software platform, image import is not available for Windows images.

 ### Preparing an image offline using XenServer